glblackburn/react2shell-server/docs/planning/CI_CD_COMPLETE_PLAN.md

 **Purpose:** Test scanner integration (requires external scanner)

 **Note:** May not work in CI if scanner not available.
 Documented for completeness.

+**Scanner Configuration:**
+- Scanner path is hardcoded in `scripts/verify_scanner.sh`: `/Users/lblackb/data/lblackb/git/third-party/react2shell-scanner`
+- Update `SCANNER_PATH` variable in the script if your scanner is located elsewhere
+- See `docs/scanner/verify-scanner-usage.md` for detailed scanner setup instructions
+- This workflow is optional and requires external scanner setup

 ---